 Safia Jama was born in Queens, New York to a Somali father and an Irish-American mother.
-A Cave Canem graduate fellow, she earned a B.A. from Harvard College and an M.F.A. from Rutgers University-Newark.
-Her poetry appears in RHINO, Toe Good Poetry, Reverie, The New Sound, Cooper Street, and Muftah Magazine.
+A Cave Canem graduate fellow, she studied English at Harvard College and earned an M.F.A. in Creative Writing from Rutgers University-Newark.
+Her poetry appears in RHINO, Toe Good Poetry, Reverie: Midwest African American Review, The New Sound, Cooper Street, and Muftah Magazine.
 The Offing featured her poetry in a round-up of “rebel women” in “I Slay: 11 Women Artists & Writers Get Us into Formation.”
-Safia’s reviews have been spotlighted by the Poetry Foundation and her prose can be read at The Volta blog, English Kills Review, Bryant Park’s Word for Word blog, and NPR’s Schoolbook.
-She is nonfiction editor at Apogee Journal.
+Safia’s reviews have been spotlighted by the Poetry Foundation and her essays can be read at NPR’s Schoolbook and Boston Review.
+Safia is the nonfiction editor at Apogee Journal.

 Photo credit: Jess X. Chen